borisyurkevich/borisy.net/_posts/2019-02-18-1Password-7-local-vault.md

 date:  2019-02-18T22:47+0000
 ---

+### Be warned.

+Having lived for this setup for a while, I have to warn you, you have to perform this steps every time the app is updated.
+You also can't use it together with
+Safari extension.

+### 1Password 7 and local mode.

 Although I'm paying for 1Password Family Subscription, I was experimenting with ways to run it locally.
 It wasn't obvious but I got it into stand-alone mode  accidently after restoring from backup.

 It's easy with 1Password 6.